 When you stand or walk, you tread on the plantar warts, which forces them inward and creates an even harder and more painful bump.

 Dry needling is a minimally invasive in-office treatment in which Dr. Stephens uses a very slim needle to create multiple tiny punctures in plantar warts.
 This is the best way to push the underlying infection deeper into your skin.

 By pushing the infection from the dermis into the subcutaneous fat, it moves to an area where your immune system is more active.
 Then, your body can recognize the virus causing the wart and fight it effectively.

 Each case is different, but most patients at Texas Foot & Ankle Specialists, PLLC, achieve a plantar wart cure in just one dry needling session.

 Dr. Stephens administers a spray anesthetic, followed by an injected anesthetic to make sure you don’t feel any pain during your dry needling treatment.
 Then, he uses the slender needle to carefully manipulate the plantar warts from all angles.

 He continues manipulating the wart tissue with the needle until he feels dramatically less tissue resistance, a sign that he’s treated the entire wart.

 You’ll bleed during this treatment, but that’s a good sign that the infection is moving inward where it needs to be.
 Bleeding also triggers your immune system to spring into action fighting the infection.

-After the treatment, Dr. Barnett applies a foot dressing, which you’ll wear up to a week.
+After the treatment, Dr. Stephens applies a foot dressing, which you’ll wear up to a week.
 Over the coming weeks and months, your immune system destroys the HPV.
 This leads to wart healing and smooth feet over time.